a-gram/audioneex/docs/examples.rst

    Running the ``build_android`` script will do just that for the Audioneex libraries.
-External ones, you need to build them yourself (you can use the ``android-configure`` script for that).
+External ones, you need to build them yourself (you can use the ``android-configure`` script for that) and then copy them into the above directory.
 Patched sources for Android can be found `here
    <https://www.dropbox.com/s/kg9sn42d80lt0gt/audioneex_android_ext_libs.tar.gz?dl=0>`_

 4. Locate the Android.mk file in the ``app/src/main/jni`` directory
-   of the Studio projects and set the include paths in the "User Config" section to the folders where you installed the headers at step 1 and 2.
+   of the Studio projects and set the include paths in the *User Config* section to the folders where you installed the headers at step 1 and 2.
 If other include paths are required just put them there.